GiulioRusso/Python-tutorials/Python-setup-tutorial.md

 ```

 ## 📦 Installing Packages in a Virtual Environment
 With the virtual environment activated, you can use `pip` to install packages.
-These will be isolated to the virtual environment:
+All the packages will be stored inside the active environment and they will not be visible from the other virtual environments:
 ```bash
 pip install <package_name>
 ```